awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

 ------

-   The following example creates an association that scans instances for missing patch updates by using the AWS\-RunPatchBaseline document\.
+   The following example creates an association that scans instances for missing patch updates by using the `AWS-RunPatchBaseline` document\.
 This association targets all managed instances in the account in the us\-east\-2 Region\.
 The association specifies the Operation and RebootOption parameters\.

 ------
 #### [ Linux & macOS ]